Harunata: Career

 Harunata returned to Indonesia after his graduation from the University of Birmingham.
 He began his career as a staff in the Department of Home Affairs.
 Three years later, in 1978 Harunata was appointed the head of the provincial taxation section in the department.
 He would hold this position for almost two decades until 1996, when he was finally promoted to become the head of the regional taxation sub-directorate in the ministry.
 During this period, Harunata was frequently sent abroad to study taxation and administration.

 In October 1998, the Lahat local council held an election for the region's regent.
 Harunata, who was nominated for the election, had to face the incumbent regent Solichin Daud.
 Harunata eventually won the election with 25 out of 44 votes.
 He was installed shortly afterwards.
 After his first term ended in 2003, he was reelected for a second term and served until 2008.

 Under his leadership, the region suffered two consecutive major floods.
 The first one, which occurred in February 2004, caused the destruction of several houses.
 Harunata instructed the relocation of residences within the flood area to a safer region.
 The second one occurred in January 2007 and caused the destruction of the Sumatra Central Highway and several connecting bridges in the region.
 Several hours after the incident, Harunata conducted an inspection of the damages caused by the flood and the landslide.

 At the end of his term, Harunata attempted to run as a candidate for the vice governor of South Sumatra from the Indonesian Democratic Party of Struggle.
 However, he failed to secure endorsement from the party and withdrew his candidacy.

 Harunata resumed his career in the Department of Home Affairs after the end of his term.
 He was appointed by minister Gamawan Fauzi as his expert staff.
 In the middle of 2012, Harunata became the head of the department's education and training center.
 Under his leadership, the center began holding orientation courses for regional heads.
-In September 2012, Harunata arranged to send several regents in Indonesia to attend a executive education course at the Harvard Kennedy School.
+In September 2012, Harunata arranged to send several regents in Indonesia to attend an executive education course at the Harvard Kennedy School.
 Due to his work in the department, Harunata was nominated as a member of the National Civil Service Commission.